JoseSholly/medimind/README.md

-# Medimind
+# SmartRemii

-Medimind is a Django-based healthcare management system designed to streamline appointments, medication adherence, notifications, and hospital management.
+SmartRemii is a Django-based healthcare management system designed to streamline appointments, medication adherence, notifications, and hospital management.

 ## Project Structure